Matt Foster: Algodoneros de Unión Laguna

 On April 30, 2025, Foster signed with the Algodoneros de Unión Laguna of the Mexican League.
-In 12 appearances for Unión Laguna, Foster compiled a 3-0 record and 0.66 ERA with 13 strikeouts across 13 2/3 innings pitched.
+In 12 appearances for Unión Laguna, Foster compiled a 3–0 record and 0.66 ERA with 13 strikeouts across 13 2/3 innings pitched.

 Arizona Diamondbacks

 On June 14, 2025, Foster signed a minor league contract with the Arizona Diamondbacks.
-He elected free agency on November 6.
+He made 31 appearances for the Triple-A Reno Aces, posting a 2–2 record and 3.89 ERA with 42 strikeouts and two saves across 34 2/3 innings pitched.
+Foster elected free agency following the season on November 6.

+Algodoneros de Unión Laguna (second stint)

+On March 26, 2026, Foster signed with the Algodoneros de Unión Laguna of the Mexican League.